 2012 also saw the advent of a new class of shareholder proposals – those relating to proxy access.
 Proxy access was the subject of our memorandum, dated June 19, 2012, entitled “Proxy Access Proposals – Review of 2012 Results and Outlook for 2013,” an updated version of which is attached for your convenience.

 This memorandum does not discuss 2012 developments in the area of management say-on-pay proposals, which will be the subject of a separate memorandum that we expect to issue within the next week.

-Sullivan & Cromwell LLP will host a client webinar this summer to discuss 2012 proxy season developments, including those discussed in this memorandum, as well as proxy access and say-on-pay.
-Information on this webinar will be disseminated shortly.
+Sullivan & Cromwell LLP will host a client podcast this summer to discuss 2012 proxy season developments, including those discussed in this memorandum, as well as proxy access and say-on-pay.
+Information on this podcast will be disseminated shortly.